-A trans urethral resection of bladder tumour (TURBT) is usually the first treatment you have for early bladder cancer.
+A trans urethral resection of bladder tumour (TURBT) is usually the first treatment you have for non muscle invasive bladder cancer.

 Your surgeon removes the tumour in your bladder through the urethra.
 The urethra is the tube that carries urine from the bladder to the outside of your body.

 The surgeon puts a thin rigid tube called a cystoscope into your urethra.
 The cystoscope has optic fibres inside it, a light, camera and eyepiece at one end.
 The surgeon can look through the eyepiece or see images on a TV screen.

 The surgeon passes small instruments down the cystoscope to cut any tumours out of your bladder lining.

 TURBT is the main treatment for non muscle invasive bladder cancer.
 You usually have this operation as your first treatment.